-- Ensure women are not paid less than men doing the same role, close the gender pay gap.
+- Ensure women earn the same as men doing the same role, close the gender pay gap.

 - Encourage digital payment systems.
-The gap in the digital payment market has been identified by local entrepreneurs and large corporations alike.
+Local entrepreneurs and large corporations alike have identified the gap in the digital payment market.
 As a result, they are leading the way in mobile payment systems.
 In Kenya, for example, the mobile payment app known as, M-Pesa, owned by Vodaphone, has become one of the most popular methods for payments.
 According to a report by the BBC, 73 percent of Kenyans have a mobile payment account.
 With the growing demand for quick payment methods, supply chains can explore salary payment systems using such apps.
 This will encourage traceability of payment equality and accessibility for women.
 It will also enable women to retain money for personal use, thereby improving their livelihood.

-- Collaborate with your global suppliers to facilitate workshops to make women financially savvy.
+- Collaborate with global suppliers to facilitate workshops so women are financially well informed.

-- Upskill women by encouraging them to take up educational workshops whether it is vocational or academic.
+- Upskill women and encourage them to take up educational workshops whether it is vocational or academic.

 Support Gender Equality At Home

-Whilst we talk about empowering women, it is equally important for us to also recognise that men have a critical role to play in women’s empowerment and gender equality:
+Whilst we talk about empowering women, it is equally important to recognise that men have a critical role to play in women’s empowerment and gender equality:

 - Raise sons to treat their sisters and female friends as equals so when they enter the work environment, respect and equality is already a part of their values and beliefs.

-- Empower and support women in recognising their abilities and strengths.
-Ensure that this same vision is passed on to future generations.
+- Empower and support women to recognise their abilities and strengths.
+Ensure that this same vision is forwarded to future generations.

 - Encourage male colleagues to treat women as equals, respect them, and value their work and opinions in the same manner.

-SDG 5 can be achieved once business support for gender equality is embedded within business practices.
+We can achieve SDG 5 once business support for gender equality is embedded within business practices.
 Regardless of the size or location, a business can support gender equality by taking small steps, locally and globally.